 Traditional Legal Model

 God designed His law and imposed arbitrary penalties – ultimately, death – for violations which are called sins.
 Since He is a God of justice, evil stirs up His anger or wrath which must be appeased by a sacrifice including the shedding of blood.
-Those who finally reject salvation come under the awful curse of God who hates sin and will finally take vengeance by smiting them with fire from heaven – the second death.
+Those who finally reject salvation come under the awful curse of God Who will finally take vengeance by smiting them with fire from heaven – the second death.

 A sinner whose guilty conscience brings conviction for his sinfulness can confess and be granted forgiveness because the ransom has been provided to legally cancel the debt.
 The propitiation brings atonement for the sins, the record of which is then erased from the books of heaven.
 The repentant sinner, by faith, is justified and declared to be (even if not actually) righteous.
 Having received salvation, he grows in sanctification towards perfection and, in the final investigative judgment, he will not come under condemnation.